-- Members of the public: 1 millisievert (mSv) per annum; and - Radiation workers: 20 mSv per annum over a five year period with a maximum of 50 mSv in any one year.
+- members of the public: 1 millisievert (mSv) per annum; - radiation workers: 20 mSv per annum averaged over five years, and not more than 50 mSv in any one year

 ERA employees and contractors whose occupational exposure to radiation may exceed 5 mSv per year are declared 'designated' workers and their exposure is more stringently monitored.
 Examples of activities at Ranger that require a designated worker status include mine production, process production, process maintenance and electrical maintenance.

-Doses are calculated using the methodology required by the Code of Practice on Radiation Protection and Radioactive Waste Management in Mining and Mineral Processing.
+Doses are calculated using the methodology required by the Code of Practice and Safety Guide for Radiation Protection and Radioactive Waste Management in Mining and Mineral Processing.